design-first/system-designer/README.md

 In fact, System Designer acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.

-#### Run your application
+#### Run your system

-You can run your application directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS, Windows 10 and Chrome Web App version only).
+You can run your system directly from System Designer and then export it to HTML, JSON or a Node.js module (* macOS, Windows 10 and Chrome Web App version only).

-Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your application.
+Because you have defined a model for your application, a [Dynamic Type Check](https://en.wikipedia.org/wiki/Type_system#DYNAMIC) is done on every action of your system.
 All warnings are send and shown in System Designer.

-#### Debug your application
+#### Debug your system

-System Designer can load the model of any application that runs on the browser or on Node.js.
-You can see the schemas, models, components and methods of the running application and you can edit them.
+System Designer can load the model of any system that runs on the browser or on Node.js.
+You can see the schemas, models, components and methods of the running system and you can edit them.

-All modifications to the model done inside System Designer will be send to the running application.
+All modifications to the model done inside System Designer will be send to the running system.
 There is no need to reload to see your modifications.

 #### Design on the go